 Located just off the main street, The Angel has earned a AA rosette from their top quality menu which incorporates traditional classics with fresh fish and is the only pub in the town that serves food all day.
-Being a Hook Norton Brewery pub, you can expect good ales it's retained its Cask Marque accreditation every year since 2011.
+As a Hook Norton Brewery pub, you can expect fine ales, it's retained its Cask Marque accreditation every year since 2011.
 In warmer months we highly recommend their stunning walled garden that was landscaped in 2017.

 THE BULL INN AT CHARLBURY

 This wonderful 16th century coaching inn that was given a make-over in 2015 creating a beautiful space.
 It prides itself on high quality food and service and is open all day every day with food being served at all times.
 Charlbury Station is on the Cotswold Line and just 500 meters from the pub offering easy access to London, Oxford, Worcester and Hereford.

 Dating back to the 1500's, The Lion Inn in Winchcombe benefited from a wonderful renovation in 2011.
 The AA Rosette restaurant offers a selection of fine dishes and all of its 8 en-suite bedrooms are dog friendly making it a hugely popular pub in the Cotswolds.

 THE ROYAL OAK LEIGHTERTON

 Nestled just a few miles south-west of Tetbury and a stone's throw from Badminton, Highgrove House and Westonbirt Arboretum, the Royal Oak at Leighterton is a free house serving exceptional food, great value wines, excellent local ales in a wonderfully welcoming atmosphere.
 Enjoy open fires in the snugs in colder months and the walled garden in the summer.